-It is a relatively common and safe procedure, although there are some possible risks and side effects.
+Gallbladder removal is a relatively common and safe procedure, although there are some possible risks and side effects.

-In this article, learn about the different types of gallbladder removal surgery, what to expect during the procedure, and the recovery process.
+This article discusses the different types of gallbladder removal surgery, what to expect during the procedure, and the recovery process.

 The gallbladder sits just below the liver on the upper right side of the abdomen.
 It is a small, pear-shaped, pouch-like organ that stores and releases bile.